umarhassan-mitodl/res.9-003-summer-2015/content/pages/tutorials/tutorial-2-matlab-programming.md

 ### Useful Background

 - Introduction to computer programming, linear algebra
-- The MATLAB technical computing environment can be purchased from {{% resource_link "e1feffb3-a3ff-4326-aa27-5956d467a12d" "MathWorks, Inc" %}}.
+- The MATLAB technical computing environment can be purchased from [MathWorks, Inc](http://www.mathworks.com/).
-- The free {{% resource_link "6a4d7231-f966-452f-a33d-8845c685c2be" "GNU Octave Scientific Programming Language" %}} is largely compatible with MATLAB and can be used to run the MATLAB examples in this tutorial.
+- The free [GNU Octave Scientific Programming Language](https://www.gnu.org/software/octave/) is largely compatible with MATLAB and can be used to run the MATLAB examples in this tutorial.

 ### MATLAB Introduction